 \begin{remark} The key point behind this result is that differential forms can be pulled back by maps and, in the symplectic case, one can provide a (local) normal form for said pullback as long as the maps under study have controlled singularities (like folds).

-For general geometries, this much more subtle.
-Indeed, in general there will be a continuous moduli of possible models for the singularities of the pullback, depending on the relative positions of the geometric structure and the map.
+For general geometries, is this much more subtle.
+Indeed, in general there will be many models for the singularities of the pullback, depending on the relative positions of the geometric structure and the map.
 It is then meaningful to study whether one may be able to homotope the map and the structure further to reduce the possible models to a controlled collection.
-This can be helpful in order to perform the regularisation step we discussed above.

-Indeed, this idea enters crucially the h-principle for higher-dimensional contact structures.
-In \cite{BEM} they use wrinkling to prove that any formal contact structure is homotopic to contact structure with singularities isomorphic to a unique ``universal hole''.
-These can then be removed using an overtwisted disc.
-The h-principles for overtwisted Engel structures \cite{CPPP,CPP19,PV} use similarly the fact that one can produce Engel structures whose singularities are controlled (but it is not known whether a unique ``universal hole'' exists in the Engel setting). $\bullet$ \end{remark}
+This idea enters crucially the h-principle for higher-dimensional contact structures.
+In \cite{BEM} they use wrinkling to prove that any formal contact structure is homotopic to a contact structure with singularities isomorphic to a ``universal hole''.
+These are then removed using an overtwisted disc.
+The h-principles for overtwisted Engel structures \cite{CPPP,CPP19,PV} use similarly the fact that one can produce Engel structures whose singularities are controlled (but it is not known whether a unique ``universal hole'' exists in the Engel setting).

-In this paper we work with $\SR$ arbitrary and do not pursue the idea of adapting our wrinkles further to the geometric structures under consideration (since this is highly dependent on the nature of $\SR$).
+In this paper we consider arbitrary $\SR$ and do not pursue the idea of adapting our wrinkles further to the geometric structures under consideration (since this is highly dependent on the nature of $\SR$). \end{remark}